 Time/Workload Commitment: This course is a core course of the MPA program that requires independent work and study.
 To successfully learn the course material, graduate students should commit at least 10 hours per week to the course outside of class.

-Electronic Devices: In class, turn off cell phones.
-A laptop is permitted only for class-related work only, such as taking notes.
-Don't use a laptop for other purposes.
+Electronic Devices: Turn off cell phones during class.
+A computer only is permitted for classrelated work only, such as participating in class or taking notes.
+Don't use your computer for other purposes.